chl8856/SurvivalQuilts/README.md

 # SurvivalQuilts

+** A more stable and user-friendly version was uploaded on 10/09/2023.

 Title: "Temporal Quilting for Survival Analysis"

 Authors: Changhee Lee, William R. Zame, Ahmed M. Alaa, Mihaela van der Schaar